Have you seen the movie Limitless?

 The college diet is notorious for its appalling paucity of literally anything green.
 Students tend to rely on a fixed diet of instant ramen noodles to power their bodies through consecutive late-night study sessions (and you wonder why you haven’t pooped since last Tuesday).

-The problem is, the wrong foods can make you feel sluggish, fatigued, and forgetful.
+The wrong foods can make you feel sluggish, fatigued, and forgetful.
 A diet consistently lacking in the right nutrients for good brain health can compromise your ability to focus and retain information.
-Here are five habits to avoid, especially during exam time.

 These foods are hurting your body and your brain health: